Israel’s 2 main political parties deadlocked after election

 Israel’s attorney general has recommended charging Netanyahu with bribery, fraud and breach of trust in three scandals, pending a long-awaited hearing scheduled in the coming weeks.
 A formal indictment would increase the pressure on Netanyahu to step aside if he does not have immunity.

-The partial results released Wednesday by the Central Election Commission were based on 44% of the vote counted.
-The three Israeli TV channels reported the same outcome, based on more than 90% of the vote counted, but did not explain the discrepancy with the commission’s official release.
+The partial results released Wednesday by the Central Election Commission were based on a tally of 56% of the potential electorate.
+Overall turnout was 69.4%.

 According to the partial results, Likud with its natural allies of religious and ultra-nationalist parties mustered just 56 seats — or five short of the needed majority.

-Gantz’s Blue and White and its center-left allies garnered 55 seats, putting Lieberman’s Yisrael Beiteinu and its nine seats placed in the middle as the deciding factor.
+Gantz’s Blue and White and its center-left allies garnered 55 seats, placing Lieberman’s Yisrael Beiteinu and its nine seats in the middle as the deciding factor.

+The only precedent for a unity government in Israel came after the 1984 election and saw a rotating premiership between the heads of the two largest parties.

+The joint list of Arab parties, who have never sat in an Israeli government, also finished strong, with results indicating they had earned 12 seats to become the third-largest party in parliament.
+Should a unity government be formed, its leader Ayman Odeh, would become the country’s next opposition leader, an official state position that would grant him an audience with visiting dignitaries, a state-funded bodyguard, monthly consultations with the prime minister and a platform to rebut his speeches in parliament.

+Addressing his supporters early Wednesday, Netanyahu refused to concede defeat and vowed to form a new government that excludes Arab parties, continuing his campaign rhetoric of questioning the loyalty of the country’s Arab minority — a strategy that drew accusations of racism and incitement.

+“There neither will be nor can there be a government that relies on anti-Zionist Arab parties.
+Parties that reject the very existence of Israel as a Jewish and democratic state.
+Parties that vaunt and praise bloodthirsty terrorists who murder our soldiers, citizens and children,” he said.

-In his first comments Wednesday morning outside his home, Gantz said he had already begun working toward forming a “unity government” but urged patience until the final results were announced.
+In his first comments Wednesday morning outside his home, Gantz said he had already begun working toward forming a “unity government” but urged patience until the final results were announced, likely on Thursday.

 Focus will then shift toward Israel’s president, Reuven Rivlin, who is tasked with selecting the candidate he believes has the best chance of forming a stable coalition.
 Rivlin is to consult with all parties in the coming days before making his decision.
 Lieberman’s recommendation will carry a lot of weight regarding who will be tapped as the prime minister designate.